Sub-Nyquist Sampling of Short Pulses: Sampling using Gabor frames

 The Gabor system $\G(\ga,a,b)$ is the dual frame to $\G(g,a,b)$.
 Consequently, the window $\ga(t)$ is referred to as the dual of $g(t)$.
 Generally, there is more than one dual window $\ga(t)$.
 The canonical dual is given by $\ga=S^{-1}g$, where $S$ is the frame operator associated with $g(t)$, and is defined by $Sf =\sum_{k,l\in\Z}\inner{f}{M_{bl}\,T_{ak}\,g} M_{bl}\,T_{ak}\,g$.
 There are several ways of finding an inverse of $S$, including the Janssen representation of $S$, the Zak transform method or iteratively using one of several available efficient algorithms \cite{G01}.

 Here we will only be working with Gabor frames whose windows are compactly supported on some interval $[-\al/2,\al/2]$ and lattice parameters $a=\mu \al$, $b=1/\al$ for some $\mu\in (0,1)$.
-For such frames, the frame operator is a multiplication operator and takes on the particularly simple form
+For such frames, the frame operator takes on the particularly simple form